hppr-dev/vuex-bind-plugin/README.md

-# vuex-rest-bind-plugin
+# vuex-bind-plugin

-A vuex plugin that provides a link between your REST api and vuex state.
+A vuex plugin that provides a link between your API and vuex state.

-> Update your state, let me take care of the REST.
+> Update your state, let me take care of the rest.
->      - vuex-rest-bind-plugin
+>      - vuex-bind-plugin

 # Overview

 This plugin:
-- Keeps page data up to date with REST data automatically
+- Keeps page data up to date with API data automatically
-- Eliminates the need for additional code/logic when adding REST endpoints
+- Eliminates the need for additional code/logic when adding API endpoints
-- Provides an at-a-glance perspective of REST endpoints and state bindings
+- Provides an at-a-glance perspective of api endpoints and state bindings
-- Seperates component and REST state data
+- Seperates component and api state data

 The link is established by configuring 2 parts of the plugin:
-  1. REST endpoint definitions --> how to query REST endpoints
+  1. Api endpoint definitions --> how to query REST endpoints
   2. Vuex store bindings --> how to store data for and from REST queries

 # Installation